niknak1379/ObsidianNotes/content/05-Project-Docs/Personal Website Docs/V-2.0/Project Kanban.md

 - [ ] OpenTelemtry for loggin and traces as a part of kubernetes?
 - [ ] move DB in house to mac mini
 - [ ] change data capture for database and opensearch sync instead of two step commit
+- [ ] add notes as a tab in the header

 ***